BenSmithers/analysis_tools/README.md

 is ready.
 The authentication requires a credential text file ./.wctecaldb.credential to be in the current working directory - more details in the database interface above

+## DetectorGeometry

+Class to load PMT positions, directions and calculate time of flight.